Aconcagua Normal Route Expedition

 Soar with the condors to the highest peak in South America

+Guided high altitude climbing expeditions to Aconcagua offer a great way to experience the spectacular Andes of Argentina and reach a Seven Summit.
 Aconcagua, often referred to as the “Stone Sentinel,” is the highest peak in South America, the highest peak in the world outside of Asia, and one of the Seven Summits.
-Climbing Aconcagua is a great way to experience the spectacular Andes of Argentina.
-This expedition is a great stepping stone for the world’s highest peaks and a great introduction to full blown expeditionary climbing.
+This expedition is a great stepping stone for the world’s highest peaks, like Mount Everest, and a great introduction to full blown expeditionary climbing.

 The reward for your dedication and hard work is standing on the summit of the highest point in the Western Hemisphere.
 And if you feel like celebrating after your climb, a glass of wine in Mendoza, widely known as one of the world’s wine capitals, is not a bad way to kick your feet up, relax, and revel in your accomplishment.
 The steaks aren’t bad either!